nkduyenpham/Tiktok-multivideos-downloader/README.md

 *Each link will be devided by a commma and no space between them **How to get tiktok video link, visit this: https://www.groovypost.com/howto/copy-a-link-in-tiktok/

+6. After run index file, videos will be downloaded to the folder names 'videos'